eliareutlinger/KachasiJS/README.md

 ```

 ## Default Setup
-Everything needed to run KachasiJS is a simple **Apache-Server** (for `window` functions).
+Everything needed to run KachasiJS is a simple **Apache-Server** (for `window` functions) like it comes with XAMPP.

-You can use the Template provided with this repo or create your own basic structure:
+You can use the [Template](https://github.com/eliareutlinger/KachasiJS/tree/master/Template) provided with this Repo or create your own basic structure.
+Make sure you have all Paths set up like listed below.
+KachasiJS works by using

 ### Basic Directory Structure